neuropathbasel-pub/CnQuant/README.md

 The installation of Docker is required.
 Ensure to carry out the Docker post-installation steps to run the container as a non-root user.
 If you are new to Docker, the [Docker Curriculum](https://docker-curriculum.com/) might be helpful.
-In case of running CnQuant applications on a server without internet access, you will need to download all docker images elsewhere and transfer them to your Docker host:
+In case of running CnQuant applications with Docker on a server without internet access, you will need to download all Docker images elsewhere and transfer them to your Docker host:

 ``` bash
 docker pull \